DOrtiz1011/Todo/README.md

 ## Future Enhancements

+### Backend

 Add a table, repository, and controller for notes on a task.
 [TableBase.cs](.\Models\TableBase.cs) is uesed to define the columns that all tables require.
 It is also used in [IRepository.cs](.\Repository\IRepository.cs) in a generic `where` clause to ensure that all tables inherit from `TableBase` when implementing the interface.

 Implement tempral tables for audit logging.
 Logging should be by design and not full dependant on the engineer wrting logging code.

 Add the ablity to assign a user to a task.
 Add a table, repository, and controller for users.

+Add unit tests and code coverage.

+Implement Specflow tests to run the app and mimic a user using the app.

+### Frontend

+Sortable columns

+Pagination

+Store to keep track of data and not fully reload table on every action.

 Fix the display of dates on the frontend.
 The dates are properly being saved to the database but are not translating from C# `DataTime` to JavaScript `Date`.

-Add unit tests and code coverage.

-Implement Specflow tests to run the app and mimic a user using the app.